History of wikis: Development of wiki software, 2004–2006

-2007–2013: wikis enter the mainstream
+Wikis enter the mainstream: 2007–2013

 A milestone in public acceptance of wikis was reached in March 2007 when the word "wiki" entered the Oxford English Dictionary.

 In January 2007, Amazon.com released Amapedia, a product-review wiki on its own website; it was shut down in June 2010.

 In 2007, ShoutWiki, a wiki farm, was founded as an alternative to Wikia.
+In the same year, Encyc was founded using PmWiki, and in 2008 it transitioned to MediaWiki.
 Another MediaWiki-based wiki farm, MyWikis, was launched in 2012.

 In February 2007, Penguin Books launched a wiki to create the planned novel A Million Penguins, in a well-publicized experiment at creating a crowd-generated novel.
 The wiki was shut down a month later, not having created a coherent work.

 In March 2007, Larry Sanger, co-founder of Wikipedia, launched Citizendium, an "expert-guided" encyclopedia wiki requiring participants to use their real names.

 In 2010, the site WikiLeaks (which had been founded in 2006) gained a great deal of both fame and notoriety as a result of a set of leaked documents the site published of classified materials from the United States government, notably footage of the July 12, 2007, Baghdad airstrike, the Afghan War documents leak and the United States diplomatic cables leak.
 The site was initially a true wiki editable by anyone, running on the MediaWiki application, though in 2010 had its permissions changed so that only its administrators could edit pages, and later it moved off of MediaWiki and was no longer a wiki.